ihrz/ihrz/README.md

 ### How to configure the bot ?

-* Open [config.example.ts](https://github.com/ihrz/ihrz/blob/dev/src/files/config.example.ts) in file Editor (Notepad, VSCode...), enter your informations, and rename to config.ts.
+* Open [config.example.ts](https://github.com/ihrz/ihrz/blob/dev/src/files/config.example.ts) in a file Editor (Notepad, VSCode...), enter your informations, and rename to config.ts.

 After your configuration in the config.ts :